home-assistant/home-assistant.io/source/_integrations/valve.markdown

 ha_integration_type: entity
 ---

-Home Assistant can give you an interface to control valves like water, gas or air valves.
+Home Assistant can give you an interface to control valves such as water, gas, or air valves.

 {% include integrations/building_block_integration.md %}

 ## Device Class

-You can change the kind of valve you are representing in the [customize section](/docs/configuration/customizing-devices/).
-The following device classes are supported for valves:
+You can change the device class of the valve in the [customize section](/docs/configuration/customizing-devices/).
+Valves support the following device classes:

 - **None**: Generic valve.
 This is the default and doesn't need to be set.
 - **water**: Valve that controls the flow of water through a system.